particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 ### LED Indicators

-The **RGB LED** default behavior is to display cellular signal quality:
+The **RGB LED** default behavior is:

-- Red blinking: Attempting to connect to the cellular network
+- Red breathing: Attempting to connect to the cellular network
-- Red: poor cellular signal
+- Yellow breathing: Connecting to the cloud, weaker cellular signal
-- Yellow: average cellular signal
+- Green breathing: Connecting to the cloud, good cellular signal
-- Green: good cellular signal
+- Yellow solid: Connected to the cloud, weaker cellular signal

-It will fast blink when connecting to the cellular network, and slow blink when connecting to the Particle cloud.
+- Green solid: Connected to the cloud, good cellular signal

 Alternatively the LED can be configured to the typical Particle color scheme (blinking green, blinking cyan, breathing cyan) via device or cloud configuration.
 Custom device firmware can provide other color schemes if desired.